curzodo/plugo/README.md

 # Limitations
 Any values that can be encoded and decoded with encoding/gob can be sent as arguments to, or returned as values by, an exposed function.
-This includes structs.
+This excludes structs.
 Error types cannot be encoded as types using encoding/gob, however, if the last returned value of an exposed function is of type error, then it can be received by the calling plugo in the error value returned by p.Call(),